sul-dlss-deprecated/sdr-preservation-core/README.md

     # config/environments/${ROBOT_ENVIRONMENT}.rb
     # config/environments/robots_${ROBOT_ENVIRONMENT}.yml
     ```
-    ```bash
-    cp config/deploy/staging1.rb config/deploy/staging2.rb
-    # modify ENV['SDR_HOST']; other settings are likely to be the same.
-    ```
-  * there is one `config/deploy/<deploy_server>.rb` file for every vm in the deployment system
-  * capistrano can deploy to multiple servers simultaneously, but that's not desired for this app
+  * capistrano can deploy to multiple servers simultaneously
-  * the <deploy_server> file name can be any name, it doesn't have to be the same as a ROBOT_ENVIRONMENT
+  * the `{stage}` file name can be any name, it doesn't have to be the same as a ROBOT_ENVIRONMENT
 * create or update `config/environments/<ROBOT_ENVIRONMENT>.rb`
   * see config/environments/development.rb
 * create or update `config/environments/robots_<ROBOT_ENVIRONMENT>.yml`